What is an accessibility score?

 So accessibility scores allow you to get a general oversight over how your website is performing against compliance standards.
 They are also often used in regular reports to higher management to show progress over time.

-It’s worth noting that a small number of checks that are part of WCAG 2.1 are not possible to detect using automation.
+It’s worth noting that some of the accessibility checks that are part of WCAG 2.1 are not possible to detect using automation.
 That’s why Silktide flags these areas as a potential issue so that you can manually test these and confirm whether they are accessible.

 How can accessibility scores help you improve your website?